How Do You Remove Popcorn Ceiling Texture?

 7. Once the popcorn ceiling has been removed, you may need to patch any holes or imperfections in the drywall with a joint compound.

-8. Once the joint compound has dried, you can sand it smooth and prime and paint the ceiling (optional).
+8. Once the joint compound has dried, you can sand it smooth, prime it, and paint the ceiling (optional).

 How much does it cost to remove popcorn ceilings?

-The cost to remove popcorn ceilings varies depending on the size of the area, the type of popcorn ceiling, and the complexity of the job.
+The cost to remove popcorn ceilings varies depending on the size of the area, the type of popcorn ceiling, and the job’s complexity.
 Most homeowners can expect to pay between $1 and $2 per square foot to have their popcorn ceilings removed by a professional.

-Of course, if you Do It Yourself (DIY) the only cost to remove popcorn ceilings will be the cost of any tools and supplies you may need, which are minimal in comparison to hiring a professional.
+Of course, if you Do It Yourself (DIY), the only cost to remove popcorn ceilings will be the cost of any tools and supplies you may need, which are minimal compared to hiring a professional.

 Should I hire a professional to remove my popcorn ceilings?